piceaTech/node-gitlab-2-github/README.md

 1. `npm i`

 ## Usage

+Before using this script "copy" your gitlab repo with all the branches over to github.
+For this create a new repo with the infos (github.owner and github.repo) from the settings.json and push all the branches you need in the new repo.
+(Then will the autolinking of issues to commits work.)

 1. `mv sample_settings.json settings.json`
 1. edit settings.json
-1. create repo on github with the infos (github.owner and github.repo) from the settings.json
 1. run `node index.js`